 There are several different types of prepaid vouchers and cards that can be used at gambling sites.
 The ones that are most widely accepted by gambling sites are Pasteandpay (which can be used in the USA), Ukash and Paysafecard.

-You can use money transfer services such as Western Union or MoneyGram to deposit at some sites, although the number of them offering this option has decreased a little over the last few years.
+You can use money transfer services such as Western Union to deposit at some sites, although the number of them offering this option has decreased a little over the last few years.
 Depositing in this way is simple enough, but the exact process will vary from one site to the next.
 It’s a decent option if you’re in the United States, particularly if you don’t have a credit card.

 Using checks is a very straightforward way to add funds to your account.
 You simply have to post a check and, once it is cleared, the relevant amount will be credited to your online account.